 Inspection and maintenance topics are also discussed.

 Prerequisites and PPE

-You also need to bring your standard personal protective equipment (PPE), which includes approved hard hat with chin strap, CSA approved steel toed boots and safety glasses, and seasonal leather/cold weather gloves.
+You also need to bring your standard personal protective equipment (PPE), which includes approved hard hat, CSA approved steel toed boots and safety glasses, and seasonal leather/cold weather gloves.

 Note: All courses require you to have government-issued photo ID.